diandsonc/cipherKey/README.md

 ## CipherKey Manager

 The CipherKey Manager provides convenient methods for managing API keys, generating secret encryption keys, and performing data encryption and decryption operations.
-This section demonstrates how to use the CipherKeyManager methods effectively.
+Here's how to effectively use these methods:

-### Generating API Keys
+#### Generating API Keys

-To generate a new API key for your system, use the `GenerateApiKey` method by providing a meaningful name or identifier for your system:
+To generate a new API key for your system, utilize the `GenerateApiKey` method with a meaningful identifier:

 ```csharp
 string apiKey = CipherKeyManager.GenerateApiKey("mySystem");